openrepair/tools/README.md

 * Organisers of [FixFest](https://fixfest.therestartproject.org/), a regular global gathering of repairers and tinkerers, activists, policy-makers, thinkers, educators and companies from all over the world.
 * Winners of the [European Union Prize for Citizen Science Digital Communities Award](https://ars.electronica.art/citizenscience/en/the-restart-project-the-right-to-repair-and-reuse-your-electronics/) for demonstrating excellence in creating and supporting communities, delivering social benefits, and fostering an open and inclusive civil society through the innovative or alternative use of digital technologies.

-## Lots of things yet to do

-* Use-cases
-* Tests
-* Data visualisation
-* Document all the things
-* Clean up poor quality code
-* Sort out requirements
-* Refactor pandas to polars for speed and clarity

 ## Licences & acknowledgments

 * Code